Slackadays/Clipboard/README.md

 <br>

-Clipboard is a _ridonkulously_ easy-to-use data remembrance tool bursting with oodles of useful features and absolutely _gorgeous_ eye candy.
+Clipboard is a <i color="red">ridonkulously</i> easy-to-use data remembrance tool bursting with oodles of useful features and absolutely _gorgeous_ eye candy.

 That's underselling it a bit.